 Make fluffy pancakes by whipping egg whites separately

 Whip the egg whites separately, and fold them in only until the batter looks like “whitecaps in the ocean with foam on top.”
 Fold them with a gentle hand using a spatula.
 You don’t want to crush the air bubbles that you just spent time whipping up.

 Maybe you’ve also struggled with this before too, but sometimes when I pour maple syrup all over my pancakes, I find that my pancakes can get a bit soggy before I actually reach the end of my breakfast.
 These Nutty Nut Pancakes solve that problem because the nuts give crunch and texture to each bite.

 These pancakes have a hearty texture from the nuts inside the batter

 Feel free to pour on the maple syrup and let it soak into the pancakes if that’s your thing.
 These fluffy pancakes welcome the addition of maple syrup.

 To make these Nutty Nut Pancakes (Haha, I can’t stop saying it!
 It just rolls off my tongue so easily.), I used my new Cuisinart Grill and Griddle.
 While I’ve always gotten by making pancakes on the stove, having a griddle for pancakes adds a whole new level of fun because the griddle can sit right on the kitchen breakfast bar so everyone can eat and cook at the same time!

-- ¼ cup (55g) butter, melted, plus a bit more for cooking the pancakes
+- 1/4 cup unsalted butter - melted, plus a bit more for cooking the pancakes

 - 1 teaspoon vanilla extract